Julioccps/what-compiler/README.md

 ## Development

-This compiler is being designed to compile What language source code into x86_64 Assembly code in the moment, but is planned to be compatible with the VanadiumOS architecture, once it's well defined and implemented.
+This compiler is being designed to compile What language source code into ARM Assembly, as VanadiumOS will transition a RTOS(Real Time Operating system) in ARM architecture.